Posted on ProfessionalDoorDealer.com on January 4, 2013

 The one-hp motors combined with Berner’s proprietary Pro-V Nozzle design, which generates 50-percent more velocity at the floor versus standard ceiling mount units, makes the ICB’s 16-foot range possible.
 The improved velocity also allows for lower speed operation resulting in up to half the decibel ratings and energy consumption of other in-ceiling air curtains.
 The Pro-V Nozzle also produces a doorway-sealing laminar airstream.

 The ICB, available in 3- to 12-foot lengths, features a low-profile faceplate available in white polyester-coated aluminum or stainless steel.
 It’s also available in custom color, powder-coat aluminum faceplates.

 The ICM Series comes standard with Berner’s proprietary Intelliswitch digital-control package.
-The RoHS-compliant Intelliswitch features a thermostat, multi-speed fan control and time clock and time delay.
+The RoHS-compliant Intelliswitch features a thermostat, multi-speed fan control, time clock, and time delay.
 The format offers choices of seven operating modes, four factory presets and three programmable options.
-The built-in Intelliswitch eliminates separate wall-mounted mechanical switches and thermostats, and reduces control installation costs by operating from a hand-held wireless remote control.
+The built-in Intelliswitch eliminates separate wall-mounted mechanical switches and thermostats and reduces control installation costs by operating from a hand-held wireless remote control.

 Because the ICM Series is certified by the Air Movement & Control Association-International (AMCA), it complies as a vestibule substitute, which is now allowed by the International Green Construction Code, an approved overlay of green construction products to the base code International Energy Construction Code.
 The ICB also meets fire and life safety codes by drawing clean air directly from the lobby without the need of field-installed ductwork, is applicable to retrofit and new construction and has self-diagnostic capabilities.